• Skip to main content

 Connie Veneracion’s house on a hill

-Connie Veneracion 2026Hello and welcome!
+Hello and welcome!

-I’m Connie Veneracion, a retired lawyer and journalist blogging since 2003, mother to two grown daughters, wife to a man with a curious nickname, and grandmama to two four-legged creatures, Penny and Chicken Joy, who are both a joy and a nightmare.
+Connie Veneracion 2026I’m Connie Veneracion, retired lawyer and newspaper columnist, blogging since 2003, mother to two grown daughters, wife to a man with a curious nickname, and abuela to two four-legged creatures, Penny and Chicken Joy, who are both a delight and a nightmare.

 If you’re a long time reader and you reached this page because you were redirected from one of my food blogs, yes, it’s really me.
 No copycat here using my name.
 I still live in a house on a hill in a suburb of Metro Manila.

 No, reviving this long-dormant domain does not mean I’m giving up my recipe blog.
 I just wanted space where I can write about (mostly) anything except recipes.
-Daily conversations, seemingly ordinary things in the house, casual observations of people and events, and random photos are all writing prompts.
+Daily conversations, ordinary things in the house, casual observations of people and events, and random photos are all writing prompts.

-Kitchen talks and moonlit walks in Philippine suburbia.
 That’s House on a hill’s current description (tagline).

 The first part says “kitchen talks” but there won’t be recipes?